 You can now see recipes directly in the search results.
 If you are searching for a recipe for cheesecake, you can now find it without leaving the search engine.
 To activate this on your cooking site, you need to add Schema.org/Recipe data.

-Event listings have been around for quite a while.
+Event listings have been around for quite a while, but Google recently revamped and expanded the listings.
 If correctly implemented clubs, venues or other social and cultural entities can show multiple upcoming events directly in search results.
 Check out Schema.org/Event.

 By adding Schema.org/Course data you can highlight your course in the search results.
 Among other things, you can show a description, tutor, price and the institute that facilitates the course.
 You can find a couple of example sites, including markup at W3.org.